Old English Sheepdog

 What is the average lifespan of the breed?

-The average lifespan is typically between 10 to 12 years with proper care.
+The average lifespan is typically between 10 to 12 years, provided they receive proper veterinary care and nutrition.

 View Official FCI Standard